 Leopardo Project Wins ENR Midwest Project of the Year

 The Leopardo-built Independence Library and Apartments won ENR Midwest’s Project of the Year in the office/retail/mixed-use category.
-The 82,050-square-foot, six-story, LEED Gold-seeking structure located at 4022 N. Elston Ave. uniquely bundles a public library with affordable housing.
+The six-story, LEED Gold-seeking structure located at 4022 N. Elston Ave. uniquely bundles a public library with affordable housing.
 The library portion officially opened in January 2019 with a ribbon cutting attended by then mayor, Rahm Emmanuel.
 The apartment portion of the project wrapped in early fall 2019.

 The new library features an open floor plan with large expanses of natural light, comfortable seating, easily accessible and mobile shelving, group tables, play areas and a community room.
 The building also includes a graduated seating staircase, rooftop terrace and garden, as well as a parking structure with a park-like area off the second floor with spaces for library patrons.